 In 2020 AIA delivered a strong financial performance through the unprecedented business and macroeconomic conditions resulting from the global pandemic.
-While movement restrictions caused a reduction in value of new business (VONB) in 2020, we saw a recovery in sales momentum as our businesses adapted and restrictions were eased.
+While movement restrictions caused a reduction in VONB in 2020, we saw a recovery in sales momentum as our businesses adapted and restrictions were eased.
 This momentum has continued into 2021 with 15 per cent growth in VONB for the first two months compared to the same period in 2020.
-Our financial discipline and consistent strategic focus on high-quality business over many years is reflected in continued growth in operating profit after tax (OPAT) and underlying free surplus generation (UFSG), our robust and resilient capital position and a further increase in dividend per share.
+Our financial discipline and consistent strategic focus on high-quality business over many years is reflected in continued growth in OPAT and UFSG, our robust and resilient capital position and a further increase in dividend per share.